rpatrik96/rpatrik96.github.io/_drafts/2021-12-06-poc10-interventions-and-identifiability.md

 > Given disjoint sets of variables, $X$ and $Y$, the **causal effect** of $X$ on $Y$ is denoted by $P(y \| do(X=x))$.
 It gives the probability of $Y = y, \forall x$ in the SEM with all incoming edges and the equation $x = f(pa_x, u_x)$ deleted and setting $X = x$ in the remaining equations.

-This definition contains nothing new to us, it uses the do-notation to express the probability of $Y$ when we intervene on $X$.
+This definition contains nothing new to us, it uses the $do$-notation to express the probability of $Y$ when we intervene on $X$.
 There are multiple ways to calculate and to conceptualize this causal effect, as we will see in the next sections.

 ## Interventions as Variables